theskumar/theskumar.github.com/content/_index.md

 title = "Saurabh Kumar"
 +++

-Greetings!
-I'm Saurabh, a seasoned full-stack developer with over 13 years of experience crafting digital solutions that prioritize meaningful, calm, and user-centered experiences.
-I currently serve as the Director of Engineering, Web Services at Fueled.
+I'm Saurabh, a Director of Engineering at Fueled and a full-stack developer with 13+ years crafting meaningful digital solutions.

 I currently reside on the peaceful outskirts of Delhi with my family—my wife, son, and our beloved dog Hachi 🐶.